 Most people have a fly fishing water source close to home.
-Knowing where fish rest, hide or feed is the first step in locating the best places to fly fish.
 Here are four basic steps to finding fish in fly fishing:

 Trout are coldwater fish, so you will only find them in rivers, lakes and ponds that have cold water year round.
 In rivers, trout face upstream bringing the food to them.
 Like bass and panfish, they spend all their time eating, resting and hiding from predators.